on this page:

 - Any location that obstructs roadway or parking lot traffic flow or blocks building access or blocks another vehicle.

-- The college reserves the right to close or temporarily close parking lots and roadways to conduct snow removal operations, to make necessary repairs, or for special events.
-Registered vehicle owners are expected to comply fully with all related snow removal/closure restrictions and to remove parked vehicles from parking lot in a timely matter to facilitate snow removal efforts.
+- The college will temporarily close parking lots and roadways to conduct snow removal operations, to make necessary repairs, or for special events.
+Registered vehicle owners are expected to comply fully with all related snow removal/closure restrictions and to remove parked vehicles from parking lot in a timely matter.

 - Vehicle operators shall follow the directions on posted traffic signs throughout the campus at all times.

-- Vehicle operators shall at all times yield to pedestrians in designated crosswalks and at intersections everywhere on campus.
+- Vehicle operators shall yield to pedestrians in designated crosswalks and at intersections everywhere on campus.

 - Abandoned motor vehicles will be towed at the owner's expense.